 Ohio Transfer Initiatives

 The State of Ohio, through the leadership of the Ohio Department of Higher Education, has established a coherent statewide policy intended to facilitate students’ ability to complete their highest level of educational goal achievement seamlessly within Ohio’s postsecondary educational system.
-To that end, the Ohio Articulation and Transfer policy (available online at: http://regents.ohio.gov/transfer/policy/index.php) was developed to facilitate the transfer of students and credits from any state-assisted college or university to another.
+To that end, the Ohio Articulation and Transfer policy (available online at: https://transfercredit.ohio.gov/initiatives-upd/articulation-and-transfer-policy/ohio-articulation-transfer-policy-overview) was developed to facilitate the transfer of students and credits from any state-assisted college or university to another.
 It encourages faculty recognition of comparable and compatible learning experiences and expectations across institutions.
-It also encourages students to complete units of educational experience as they progress [e.g., transfer assurance guides, Ohio transfer modules, and associate and baccalaureate degrees].
+It also encourages students to complete units of educational experience as they progress [e.g., transfer assurance guides, Ohio Transfer 36, and associate and baccalaureate degrees].

 Ohio Guaranteed Transfer Pathways

 Section 3333.16(C) of the Ohio Revised Code was signed into law in June 2015.
 This law requires the Chancellor of the Ohio Department of Higher Education to develop a process to establish statewide guaranteed transfer pathways from two-year to four-year degree programs in an equivalent field.
 This effort is directly related to Ohio’s college affordability and degree completion initiatives.
-The Ohio Guaranteed Transfer Pathways Statewide Steering Committee was created and has begun work on implementing the legislation.

-Ohio Transfer 36 (Formerly Ohio Transfer Module)
+Ohio Transfer 36

-Transfer Assurance Guides
+Transfer Assurance Guides (TAG)

 Statewide Transfer Assurance Guides (TAGs) are composed of general education courses (Ohio Transfer 36 courses) and specified courses required for the academic major.
 A TAG as an advising tool can assist Ohio university and community and technical college students planning specific majors to make course selections that will ensure comparable, compatible and equivalent learning experiences across the state’s higher-education system.
 Several area-specific TAG pathways in the arts, humanities, business, communication, education, health, mathematics, science, engineering, engineering technologies and the social sciences have been developed by faculty teams.
-Additional information on specific Transfer Assurance Guides can be found on the Ohio Department of Education website at http://regents.ohio.gov/transfer/tags/index.php.
+Additional information on specific Transfer Assurance Guides can be found on the Ohio Department of Higher Education website at https://transfercredit.ohio.gov/initiatives-upd/transfer-assurance-guides.

 TAGs empower students to make informed course selection decisions and plans for their future transfer.
 Advisory at the institution to which a student wishes to transfer should also be consulted during the transfer process.
 Because of specific major requirements, early identification of the intended major is encouraged.

-Career Transfer Assurance Guides
+Career Transfer Assurance Guides (CTAG)

 Statewide CTAGs (Career Transfer Assurance Guides) are similar to TAGs but are composed of career-technical courses instead of general education courses.
 CTAGs can assist Ohio university and community and technical college students in making decisions on course selection that will ensure comparable, compatible and equivalent learning experiences between and among all public higher education institutions in Ohio and embody commonly accepted pathways to applied degree programs – both at the associate and baccalaureate levels – across the state.

-Additional information on the Career Transfer Assurance Guides process may be found at https://www.ohiohighered.org/transfer.
+Additional information on the Career Transfer Assurance Guides process may be found at https://transfercredit.ohio.gov/initiatives-upd/ctags.

 Industry Recognized Credential Transfer Assurance Guides (ITAG)